3 minute read

 3. The right place, wrong time learner

-This pupil’s ability and motivation to learn both score highly, however for a variety of different reasons, his or her readiness to learn is lower.
+This pupil’s ability and motivation to learn both score highly, however for a variety of different reasons, their readiness to learn is lower.
 In the majority of cases, this will be circumstantial.
 There could be multiple factors affecting why they are not prepared to learn at this stage.

 4. The learner with a potential specialism